WrenMcQueary/WrenMcQueary.github.io/about.md

 ## My goals

-Computer science and robotics have the power to uplift and equalize, if used responsibly.
-I firmly believe that it falls to us, as computer scientists and roboticists, to use these disciplines to their fullest potential for social good.
-I hope to join your family of service-minded experts to discover and contribute to the best avenues of doing so.
+I'm an ML tecnologist, backend software engineer, and ethics researcher currently working in ML testing research at the INSPIRED Lab of Dr. Brittany Johnson.
+I'm looking to get involved in civic technology after I finish my MS program in computer science in May 2023.

-Read below to see how my research and academic experiences have positioned me to succeed in industry and motivated me to pursue social equity.
+Read below to see how my research and academic experiences have positioned me to succeed in civic tech and motivated me to pursue social equity.

 ## Undergraduate student at Northwestern University